Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 ### Automatic processing

 To avoid manually repeating the processing steps each time you upload a new resource with files, you can set up automatic processing.
-This is achieved through the “run queues” functionality in some plugins.
+This is achieved through the "run queues" functionality in some plugins.
 Here's how to do it:

 - __Go to the Plugins view__: From the main page, go back to the Processing section.
-- __Select General Settings__: Find the “File Processing” plugin and select the General Settings option.
+- __Select General Settings__: Find the "File Processing" plugin and select the General Settings option.
 - __Configure automatic processing__: In the General Settings, you have the option to add a new automatic processing.
 You must select a content type, for our case we select __Document Unit__ and in the second field we can leave the number 0.
 When we talk about advanced processing rows we will learn how to use that field to configure the execution order. <br>![Processing row](/archihub.github.io/imagenes/fila_procesamiento.png)<br>This way we configure the automatic processing of the plugin for the files every time a __Document Unit__ is created or updated.

 This way, every time you upload or update a resource of type __Document Unit__, file processing will run automatically without the need for manual intervention.